zavalab/Tutorials/README.md

 # Tutorials

-This repository contains tutorial scripts for applications in chemical engineering
+This repository contains tutorial scripts for applications of math and computation in chemical engineering

 ## CBE660

-This subfolder contains tutorials as Jupyter notebooks originally used in the class CBE660 taught at the University of Wisconsin-Madison.
-These tutorials cover different statistics and data analsys techniques.
+This subfolder contains Python tutorials as Jupyter notebooks originally used in the class CBE660:"Intermediate Problems of Chemical Engineering"; this is an advanced mathematics and computation course taught in the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison.
+The tutorials cover diverse techniques from data analysis and machine learning.

-Each notebook includes a link to open the notebook on Google Colab.
+Each Jupyter notebook includes a link to Google Colab.